- List ways that infectious diseases can be spread.

-Lice and skin infections can be spread through coats, jackets, hats and personal belongings that are stored and cleaned improperly.
+Lice and skin infections can also be spread through coats, jackets, hats, and personal belongings that are stored and cleaned improperly.
 Follow these suggestions for maintaining healthy environments:

-- Store each child's belongings (especially coats, hats and jackets that may have contact with one's head) separate from the other children's belongings.
+- Store each child’s belongings (especially coats, hats, and jackets that may have contact with hair) separately from the other children’s belongings.

-If your program uses a pool, offers water play, or other experiences where children's clothes can get wet or even damp with sweat, remember to encourage children to hang them up to dry, and take them home to be laundered at least weekly.
-Mold and fungus can easily grow in damp, confined surfaces.
+If your program uses a pool or offers water play or other experiences where children’s clothes can get wet or even damp with sweat, remember to encourage children to hang up play clothes to dry and take them home to be laundered daily.
+Mold and fungus can easily grow on damp, confined surfaces.